kimostler/words_test/README.md

 ## Motivation

 ## Installation
+Setup the environment:
-Ruby version 2.2.3p173 (no other runtime dependencies)
+- the code was tested using Ruby version 2.2.3p173
+- there are no other runtime dependencies
-Download the project and extract it into a working directory
+- download the project and extract it into a working directory
-Change the current directory to the working directory
+- change the current directory to the working directory

 Usage: